AnacondaRecipes/aggregateR/README.md

 # Instructions for updating and building the Anaconda R package ecosystem (non-MRO)

-## 1. Figure out or decide upon the latest R version and the appropriate MRAN snapshot date to use.
+## 1. Figure out or decide upon the latest R version and the appropriate MRAN snapshot date to use
 ```
 # For example:
 export CRAN_URL=https://mran.microsoft.com/snapshot/2018-04-23